pascal-mueller/semiflow/README.md

-Torch based deep learning framework implementing semiring backpropagation
+JAX based deep learning framework implementing semiring backpropagation

-It uses PyTorch for elemental operations but implements its own computational graph and (semiring) backpropagation.
+It uses JAX for elemental operations but implements its own computational graph and (semiring) backpropagation.

 # Setup